mdmaas/julia/doc/src/manual/arrays.md

 are implemented using a linear chunk of memory and directly use a linear index in their implementations, other arrays — like [`Diagonal`](@ref) — need the full set of cartesian indices to do their lookup (see [`IndexStyle`](@ref) to introspect which is which).

+!!! warning

-As such, when iterating over an entire array, it's much better to iterate over [`eachindex(A)`](@ref) instead of `1:length(A)`.
+When iterating over an entire array, it's much better to iterate over [`eachindex(A)`](@ref) instead of `1:length(A)`.
 Not only will the former be much faster in cases where `A` is `IndexCartesian`, but it will also support [OffsetArrays](https://github.com/JuliaArrays/OffsetArrays.jl), too.